NoNotNones/projects/content/5-project-005/_index.md

 pre : " <b> 5. </b> "
 ---

+#### Overviews

-In this guide, we will discuss how to connect an On-premise data center to Amazon VPC using a hard or soft VPN, depending on the specific requirements.
+In this project, we will discuss how to connect an On-premise data center to Amazon VPC using a hard or soft VPN, depending on the specific requirements.
 To establish a Site-to-Site VPN connection, the following steps need to be taken:

 ## 1. Virtual Private Gateway (VPG) and Customer Gateway (CGW) Setup